Accessory ossicle on the inferior angle of scapula

 Motorcycle accident.
 Fractured left clavicle.
 CT to look for other sites of trauma

 0 images remaining

 Accessory ossicles at the inferior angles of both scapulae.
-These occur at one of the secondary ossification centres of the scapula.
+These occur at one of the secondary ossification centers of the scapula.
 Should not be confused with fractures c/o sclerotic margins and undulating bony defects.
-In this case they also are bilateral and symmetrical.
+In this case, they also are bilateral and symmetrical.

 The majority of the scapula undergoes membranous ossification.
 Some of the outer parts of the scapula are cartilaginous at birth, and therefore undergo endochondral ossification.
 The scapula is ossified from 7 or more centers: one for the body, two for the coracoid process, two for the acromion, one for the vertebral border, and one for the inferior angle.

 At birth, a large part of the scapula is osseous, but the glenoid cavity, the coracoid process, the acromion, the vertebral border, and the inferior angle are cartilaginous.